termsurf/base-book/text/graphics.md

-# Graphics in BaseLink
+# Graphics in BaseNote

-Here is a hello world graphics rendering in BaseLink.
+Here is a hello world graphics rendering in BaseNote.

 ```
 load @termsurf/crow